 Buyer should not mind intermittent reminders that the disembodied and his beloved were willing to live independently, poor but happy on a mere £150 a year, but surely it’s fine that you still use your parents’ Netflix account.
 Ring would also make an ideal engagement ring for a fiancée who won’t mind constantly hearing that she’s a lovely girl, to be sure, but she’s no Emily, and certainly not when she wears her hair like that.
-Also makes a charming accessory for any romantic dinner where you and said fiancée will receive endless commentary on whether they’re really just going to leave the soup out like that for the next course and what a nice little establishment it is that you’ve picked here, by the way.
+Also makes a charming accessory for any romantic dinner where you and said fiancée will receive endless commentary on whether this place actually expects you to use the same type of fork for both the salad and the fish, and what a nice little establishment it is that you’ve picked here, by the way.
 Really.

 Ring is a classic work, solidly made and fairly indestructible, even when hurled at high velocity by a (former) fiancée on her way out of the restaurant.

 $50 OBO trades accepted if someone would just come take it I’d be so grateful.

 Image Source / CC0 Nana Louise Nielsen